MarcinSredzinski/WindFarmPowerPrediction/PowerGenerationPrediction/README.md

 ## Current status

 Application is still in its infancy, yet slowly and continously growing.
-Currently work on connecting to weather forecasts api is conducted.
+Works on connecting to weather forecasts api are still in progress.
 Next issues will focus on different ways to model all kinds of wind and solar based energy sources, sucha as solar panels and wind farms.